Fall truck and tractor pulls debut Saturday

-Myer Creek Park will see more action this weekend with the start of the McLean County Truck & Tractor Pulls starting at 6 p.m., Saturday, Oct.
-8.
+Myer Creek Park will see more action Saturday with the start of the McLean County Truck & Tractor Pulls.

 “We talked about it (for) three to four years, and we finally got to the point where we got the facility to do it and we’re gonna to try it,” Hagan said.
 “We just now got our facility to the point where it’s ready to start putting on these kinds of shows.
 We had a whole lot of work ahead of us to get to this point and getting it just about done; and now it’s time to use it to have fun.”